<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 3 min read

-Get ready to declutter and organize
+Get Ready to Declutter and Organize

-Get ready to declutter and organize
+Get Ready to Declutter and Organize

-Don't let your annual spring cleaning sneak up on you.
+Don't let your annual summer cleaning sneak up on you.
 Whether you're going to dedicate an entire day to decluttering your home or garage, or you only have 10 minutes to spare, we've got some ideas to get you on your way to a clutter-free home!

 As you approach the somewhat daunting task of sifting through your stuff, it's important to make sure you get into the correct mindset.
 Corey from Hey There Home recommends asking yourself these three questions when determining whether to keep or toss items: